Fannon/mobo/examples/init/form/SCHEMA.md

         },
         "ignore": {
             "type": "boolean",
-            "default": false,
-            "description": "If true this file will be ignored."
+            "description": "If true this file will be ignored.", "default": false
         },
         "abstract": {
             "type": "boolean",
             "default": false,
             "description": "If true this object is only used for inheritance and will not be created itself."
         },
-        "format": {
+        "deprecated": {
-            "type": "string",
+            "type": "boolean",
-            "description": "Contains the JSON format.
-This can alternatively be a reference to a mobo file, like $extend" },
+            "description": "If true, the field will be deprecated.
+This means it will not be displayed in forms, but the template will keep it in order to display old entries.", "default": false
+        },
         "propertyOrder": {
             "$ref": "#/definitions/schemaArray",